iPhone 12 release date | price, news, spec, rumors and leaks - Mash Viral

 5G possibility

 5G is big news all over the world when countries start rolling out the infrastructure for a super fast mobile network that makes a much more complex and connected internet of things possible.
-It feels inevitable that at some point Apple will become a member of the 5G party and prepare a new iPhone for this data network.
+It inevitably feels that Apple will become a member of the 5G party at some point and prepare a new iPhone for this data network.

 In recent interviews, Apple boss Tim Cook has bypassed the 5G issue by admitting that the company is still in the “early innings” of rolling out the technology for its mobile devices globally.